 3) Keep a Journal –

-This one has really helped me a lot and I strongly recommend this habit.
+This one has helped me a lot and I strongly recommend this habit.
 There are various reasons one should write.
 It doesn’t matter what you use journaling for.
-Below are few benefits and how to journal.
+Below are a few benefits and how to journal.